Reactive Dog Training: Tips To Help Your Dog Get BetterMay 18, 2023 2023-05-22 15:52

 Reactivity is never fun.
-Thankfully, you can change his feelings towards other dogs.
+Thankfully, you can change your dog’s feelings towards other dogs.
 Remember that no person or dog enjoys being scared.
-If you can show your dog a way to be happier and more relaxed, he will gladly accept it.
+If you can show your dog a way to be happier and more relaxed, they will gladly accept it.

 Until then, management can be your friend!

 Here are some management ideas.
-Hang in there – it is not easy to own one and you are doing great work every day!
+Hang in there – it is not easy to own a reactive dog and you are doing great work every day!

 What is management, anyway?
 What makes it different from training?

 Training – obviously – is aimed at changing a dog’s behavior on the long run.
 In our case, this might mean counterconditioning/desensitization.
 Training is a longer process and we rarely see immediate results in behavior modification.
-The goal of training is to get him (or her) to a point at which he does not require much guidance or outside help anymore to deal with certain situations – we want to have changed his behavior in a way that it will always be appropriate.
+The goal of training is to get the dog to a point at which they do not require much guidance or outside help anymore to deal with certain situations – we want to have changed their behavior in a way that it will always be appropriate.

-Or – if he has trouble settling at night, you put your puppy into his crate with a delicious bone.
+Or – if they have trouble settling at night, you put your puppy into his crate with a delicious bone.

 For an anxious and stressed dog it is crucially important to have proper management in place.
-Otherwise he might escalate a situation that is scary for him in the worst case.
-In the best case he will not be able to advance in his training as quickly as he could.
-Smart management can help him feel as comfortable and happy as possible and go hand in hand with training.
+Otherwise they might escalate a situation that is scary for them in the worst case.
+In the best case they will not be able to advance in training as quickly as they could.
+Smart management can help them feel as comfortable and happy as possible and go hand in hand with training.

 Let’s look at how we can manage can keep everyone happy and safe.

 This one may seem counterintuitive.
-You have a reactive dog, the last thing you want to do it to put him on a long line for sure?
+You have a reactive dog, the last thing you want to do it to put them on a long line for sure?

 If you are at a distance to a trigger at which your pup is already lunging and going crazy, you are too close in any way – long line or not.
-Ideally, you want to always keep your dog at a distance at which he is under his threshold – meaning not stressed enough to “go wild” and not be able to listen to you or take treats anymore.
+Ideally, you want to always keep your dog at a distance at which they are under the threshold – meaning not stressed enough to “go wild” and not be able to listen to you or take treats anymore.

 So since you want to keep a healthy distance in any case, while you are at this distance your dog might really benefit from being at a long leash that allows him to sniff and move his body naturally without restrictions.